Xtrah/IT2810-P2/README.md

 ### Using Jest

-For snapshot test react-test-renderer was used.
+Jest is a testing framework which is used for unit tests.
+We made use of its built in functions to test whether a utility function `getUniqueCommitContributors` gave expected output.
+Jest can also be expanded upon with other libraries.
+We made use of `react-test-renderer`, which allowed us to make snapshot tests.
 This makes a json-version of a component, letting you check if earlier representation matches the new representation of the component.
 We added snapshot tests checking if `StatisticsSummary` rendered as expected with or without data.

-For Jest tests we tested whether a utility function `getUniqueCommitContributors` gave expected output.
-We also made use of the pre-installed testing library from react to test whether `App` rendered without crashing.
+An easy, useful test is checking whether the app crashes.
+To do this, we used the render function from `@testing-library/react` to test `App`.
+We also wanted to test user interaction, specifically if toggle of theme worked.
+Here we used `@testing-library/user-event` to check if button click changed theme as expected.

 ### Testing UI and responsiveness